 Dr. Baqersad earned his master’s and Ph.D. in Mechanical Engineering from the University of Massachusetts.
 He also has a master’s degree in Automotive Engineering.
 His primary teaching and research interest are in the fields of modal analysis, finite element analysis, computer vision and optical measurement techniques, acoustics, and vibrations.

-Aside from his extensive research career, Dr. Baqersad has had many professional roles in his field including Associate Editor of Experimental Techniques Journal (January 2016 to present), proposal reviewer and panelist for NSF, and organized and chaired two sessions on Digital Image Correlation and Photogrammetry at IMAC 35 (2017).
-He has chaired and served as a panelist for many conferences and served as a reviewer for many other journals.
+Aside from his extensive research career, Dr. Baqersad has had many professional roles in his field, including Executive Board Member at Society for Experimental Mechanics, Editor of Mechanical Systems and Signal Processing Journal, Associate Editor of Experimental Techniques Journal, and proposal reviewer and panelist for different funding agencies.
+He has chaired and served as a panelist and organizer for multiple conferences and served as a reviewer for several journals.